 So, how should you advise customers?
 If they like the taste of raw onions, suggest adding sliced onion to salads, burgers or sandwiches.
-If someone can't stomach the pungent taste of raw onions, lightly cooked onions still provide numerous health benefits.
+For people who do not care for raw, lightly cooked onions still provide numerous health benefits.

 Leading Onion Uses